Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Truncated Optimal Solutions

-We therefore have the following convex, finite-dimensional optimization as equivalent to OP5.
+Noting that matrix inequality \eqref{convex_pr_lmi} is linear in $x_n$, $\Sigma_{U1}$, $\Sigma_{U2}$, and $\Lambda_U$, we therefore have the following convex, finite-dimensional optimization for the optimal objective, $\gamma_n^\star$, attainable with truncated Youla parameters:

-The objective in OP6 is convex and quadratic, while the finite-dimensional constraint is a matrix inequality that is affine in the domain parameters.
-Due to its finite-dimensionality and convexity, OP6 can be efficiently solved.
+The objective in OP4 is convex and quadratic, while the finite-dimensional constraint is a LMI.
+Due to its finite-dimensionality and convexity, OP4 can be solved efficiently.

-\subsection{Existence and Uniqueness}
+\subsection{Existence and uniqueness}

-Clearly OP6 is guaranteed to be feasible, because \eqref{convex_pr_lmi} is satisfied with $\Irk{Q}_1(k) = 0$ for all $k \in \{0,..,n\}$.
-Convexity of the objective and constraint, together with the fact that the problem has guaranteed feasibility, ensure that OP6 has a global minimum, which we denote $J^\star(\tau,n)$.
-However, these facts do not assure that the problem has unique corresponding minimizers, $\{\Irk{Q}_1^\star(0),...,\Irk{Q}_1^\star(n)\}$.
-However, this can be assured by the imposition of extra assumptions on $\System{P}$, as illustrated by the following theorem.
+Clearly OP4 is guaranteed to be feasible, because \eqref{convex_pr_lmi} is satisfied with $x_n=0$.
+Convexity and positive-semidefiniteness of the objective and constraint, together with the fact that the problem has guaranteed feasibility, ensure that OP4 has a global minimum, $\gamma_n^\star$.
+However, these facts do not assure that the problem has a unique corresponding minimizer, $x_n^\star$.
+However, this can be assured by the imposition of extra assumptions on $\System{P}$, as illustrated by the following corollary to Theorem \ref{uniqueness_theorem}, the proof of which is virtually identical.